Direct Action Day: Aftermath

 There are several views on the exact cause of the Direct Action Day riots.
 The Hindu press blamed the Suhrawardy Government and the Muslim League.
 According to the authorities, riots were instigated by members of the Muslim League and its affiliate Volunteer Corps, in the city in order to enforce the declaration by the Muslim League that Muslims were to 'suspend all business' to support their demand for an independent Pakistan.

-However, supporters of the Muslim League believed that the Congress Party was behind the violence in an effort to weaken the fragile Muslim League government in Bengal.
+However, supporters of the Muslim League claimed the Congress Party was behind the violence in an effort to weaken the fragile Muslim League government in Bengal.
 Historian Joya Chatterji allocates much of the responsibility to Suhrawardy, for setting up the confrontation and failing to stop the rioting, but points out that Hindu leaders were also culpable.
 Members of the Indian National Congress, including Mohandas Gandhi and Jawaharlal Nehru responded negatively to the riots and expressed shock.
-The riots would lead to further rioting and pogroms between Hindus and Sikhs and Muslims.
+The riots would lead to further rioting and pogroms between Hindus, Sikhs and Muslims.

 Further rioting in India

-The Direct Action Day riots sparked off several riots between Muslims and Hindus/Sikhs in Noakhali, Bihar, and Punjab in that year.
+The Direct Action Day riots sparked off several riots between Muslims and Hindus/Sikhs in Noakhali, Bihar, and Punjab in that year: